-Case Study 3: Wild Elements (Shake it Up), North Wales
+6.3 Case Study 3 - Wild Elements (Shake it Up), North Wales

-The aims of the Wild Elements project are to use the outdoors to promote health and wellbeing for children and young people, working with a range of groups: "We have worked with NEET (Not in Education, Employment or Training) groups, we have worked with young offenders, so we have quite a broad range...our main audience really is people who are at a disadvantage of some sort".
-The service offers a range of activities to children and young people: "We do den building, mud play, we paint with mud, we face paint with mud, we have got a mud kitchen...or giving them that freedom to explore the woodland at their own pace".
+The aims of the Wild Elements project are to use the outdoors to promote health and wellbeing for children and young people: "We are an outdoor organisation so our aim is to help people to enjoy the outdoors, conserve the outdoors and the natural world and educate people on how they can do their bit as well, from their homes".
+The organisation works with a range of groups: "We have worked with NEET (Not in Education, Employment or Training) groups, we have worked with young offenders, so we have quite a broad range...our main audience really is people who are at a disadvantage of some sort".
+These services are offered to children and young people across a range of ages: "We work with all ages...we have had a natures playgroup which is 0-4 in which we do a lot of sensory things and a lot of encouraging parents to play with their children in that.
+We do sessions for over 16s with young carers, 16-25".